How to Become a Vegetarian

-Vegetarian Times is a magazine that keeps a well updated website with an online community, articles on all aspects of a maintaining a happy, healthy lifestyle, and recipes.
+Vegetarian Times is a magazine that keeps a well-updated website with an online community, articles on all aspects of maintaining a happy, healthy lifestyle, and recipes.
 With my love of almond milk, my personal favorite article is their article on how to make your own plant-based milk.
 They also have resources on which foods help to heal specific ailments in the body, such as cayenne can be used as an expectorant and can help to reveal a sore throat.

 Pinterest and Facebook both offer vegetarian communities.
 Pinterest is a great place to find vegetarian recipes, and Facebook has many communities of people that can help you with the switch or with any questions that you have.